pytorch/torchchat/README.md

 ## Highlights
 - Command line interaction with popular LLMs such as Llama 3, Llama 2, Stories, Mistral and more
-  - Supporting both GGUF fp32/16 and the Hugging Face checkpoint format
+  - Supporting [some GGUF files](docs/GGUF.md) and the Hugging Face checkpoint format
 - PyTorch-native execution with performance
 - Supports popular hardware and OS
   - Linux (x86)